Environmental Engineering for Sustainable Development

 What can you do with it?

-The multidisciplinary nature of the course means that graduates in environmental engineering are highly versatile.
+The multidisciplinary nature of the course means that graduates in Environmental Engineering for Sustainable Development are highly versatile.
 Environmental engineers are currently much sought after by both firms and local authorities which are increasing turning towards green economy and sustainable resource management.
 These new trends are bound up with an increasingly structured production legal framework linked to hydrogeological risk, soil protection, waste disposal, water resource management and monitoring, environmental regeneration and eco-sustainable urban building.
-These are the norms which have fostered the emergence of environmental engineering experts, professionals to turn to for advice and opinions and the design and implementation of engineering work in harmony with existing legislation.
+These are the norms which have fostered the emergence of Environmental Engineering for Sustainable Development experts, professionals to turn to for advice and opinions and the design and implementation of engineering work in harmony with existing legislation.
 Career openings are as follows: firms, public and private bodies and professional studios working in design, planning, creation and management of work and systems with which to control and monitor the environment and territory, protect the soil, ensure industrial safety, environmental regeneration, water treatment, waste management and recycling, use of raw materials and environmental, geological and energy resources, environmental impact and compatibility assessments on plans and work.